 Herb Gardening – Harvest, Design, Storing Herbs

-The form and size of a herb garden is determined by the interest these plants hold for the individual.
-It can be a tiny border of commonly used culinary herbs such as mint, parsley, sage and thyme or an elaborate garden designed to house a wide collection of herbs.
-Many plants could legitimately be included in one of these large […]
+The form and size of interest determine the herb garden these plants hold for the individual.
+It can be a tiny border of commonly used culinary herbs such as mint, parsley, sage, and thyme or an elaborate garden designed to […]

 Caryopteris – Blue Spiraea, Perennials Guide to Planting Flowers

 Caryopteris – Blue Spiraea This Blue Spiraea is another one of the good, Fall blooming plants.
 It is shrubby in nature, growing from 3 feet to 4 feet tall with small leaves and clusters of small, rich lavender-blue flowers.
-It begins blooming in September and continues until cut by the frost.
-The flowers are arranged in whorls at the axils […]
+It […]